jeanCarloMachado/unwanted-content-detector/README.md

 # unwanted_content_detector

-A lib to detect undesired or harmful content
+A library to detect undesired, unbranded, or harmful content

 ## Liability